Pierre Part, Louisiana: History

-Pierre Part was founded by Acadian French settlers after the Great Upheaval (Expulsion would be a better term!) of 1755, during which much of the French population of Acadia was expelled by its British conquerors.
+Pierre Part was founded by Acadian French settlers after the Great Upheaval of 1755, during which much of the French population of Acadia (now Nova Scotia) was expelled by its British conquerors.

-The town, Pierre Part is named for Pierre Part, who was exiled from Port Royal, Nova Scotia, New France, and arrived in Louisiana in 1766.
+The town, Pierre Part is named for Pierre Part, who was exiled from Port Royal, Acadia, and arrived in Spanish Louisiana in 1766.
 (6) Pierre came with his wife Marguerite Melancon, a son and daughter.
 They were to have 4 more children before Pierre died the 3rd of October 1826.
 His descendants are still living in the area.
 The town remained isolated from most of the world, since it was surrounded by water and was inaccessible by land until the mid-twentieth century.
 Before the Great Depression, the inhabitants of Pierre Part were fishermen and alligator hunters; after the Depression, many men of the town were forced to find work in other fields including logging, levee building, and the growing petroleum industry in Louisiana.
 Fewer people continue the traditional ways of fishing and living off the land with each generation.

 Pierre Part experienced flooding when the Morganza Spillway was opened during the 1973 Mississippi River flooding.